Kard (group)

-Kard (Korean: 카드, stylized in all caps or K.A.R.D) is a South Korean co-ed group formed by DSP Media.
+Kard (Korean: 카드, stylized in all caps) is a South Korean co-ed group formed by DSP Media.
 They are composed of members J.Seph, BM, Somin, and Jiwoo.
 They officially debuted on July 19, 2017, with their extended play Hola Hola.

 History

 Pre-debut

-Somin was previously a member of DSP Media's Japan-based girl group Puretty, which disbanded two years after its debut in 2012.
-She later joined Kara Project, where she competed to become a new member of KARA and finished in second place.
-On August 24, 2015, she debuted as leader of DSP Media's girl group April, but she decided to depart from the group on November 9.
+Somin debuted in DSP Media's Japanese girl group Puretty in 2012 which later disbanded in 2014.
+She later joined Kara Project where she competed to become a new member of KARA and finished in second place.
+In 2015, she debuted as the leader of DSP Media's girl group April but she decided to depart from the group on November 9.

-Male members J.Seph trained for five years, while BM trained for four and a half years under DSP Media.
-The label originally planned to debut them in a hip-hop duo, but this was changed later on.
-Prior to his debut, BM was featured in Goo Ha-ra's song "La La La" from her 2015 debut EP Alohara (Can You Feel It?), and was also her dance partner for the music video and live performances of its lead single "Choco Chip Cookies".
+J.Seph trained for five years and BM trained for four and a half under DSP Media with an original plan to debut as a hip-hop duo.
+Before his debut, BM was featured in Goo Ha-ra's song "La La La" from her 2015 debut EP Alohara (Can You Feel It?) and was also her dance partner for the music video and live performances of its lead single "Choco Chip Cookies".

-The last member of the group was Jiwoo, who had trained under FNC Entertainment for two years and moved to DSP Media in 2016, where she only trained for two months before debuting with Kard.
+Jiwoo trained under FNC Entertainment for two years and moved to DSP Media in 2016.